stevenlaidlaw/stevenlaidlaw.github.io/articles/overengineered-todo.md

+---
+layout: main.njk
-# Learn Docker via an Over-engineered Todo
+title: Learn Docker via an Over-engineered Todo
+---

+# {{ title }}

 Learning new stuff is hard, so today I'm going to guide you through using Docker by over-engineering the hell out of Todo app.
 We will build a three-tier, RESTful web app running multiple containers.
 You know, like a normal person would.